fooinha/nginx-json-log/README.md

 It supports logging to text file or to a kafka topic.

 It supports multiple output destinations with multiple formats for a location.

+### Current version and limitations

+Current version released is 0.0.5.

+Stream proxy logging is only available when using nginx (>= 1.11.2).

 ## Use cases